-If the applicant is not required to use the electronic procedure, they may submit the application on paper but may also voluntarily choose to submit it electronically.
-If it chooses to submit its application electronically, it must communicate only by electronic means during the procedure.
+If the applicant is not required to use electronic procedure, they may submit the application on paper but may also voluntarily choose to submit it electronically.
+If they choose to submit their application electronically, they must communicate only by electronic means during the procedure.

 The biggest advantage of the electronic procedure is the simplified registration procedure.
-The registration and registration of changes in associations, foundations, and sports associations under the Act on Sport can also be carried out in a simplified procedure from 1 January 2015.
-In principle, the procedure is similar to the simplified company procedure but differs significantly in practice.
+The registration and change in registration of associations, foundations, and sports associations under the Act on Sports can also be carried out in a simplified procedure as of 1 January 2015.
+In principle, the procedure is similar to the simplified company procedure, but it differs significantly in practice.
 10